saikojosh/Express-Route-Builder/README.md

 **NOTE: Requires Node.js v6.x**

 ## Quick Use
+The following example will help you get up and running quickly but you can also take a look at the API reference further down which contains more options.

 #### index.js
 Setup your Express app as usual.
 It's a good idea to create a separate module to handle the building of your routes so as to keep your `index.js` minimal.